Direct temperature determination of a sympathetically cooled large 113Cd+ ion crystal for a microwave clock

-{{To obtain the total number of multi-component crystals, we have to estimate the total volume of the ions.}} The Mg$^{+}$ crystal in the core was approximated as a cylinder and the Cd$^{+}$ crystal as an ellipsoid shell.
+To obtain the total number of {ions in the multi-component crystal}, we have to estimate the total volume of the ions.
+The Mg$^{+}$ crystal in the core {is} approximated as a cylinder and the Cd$^{+}$ crystal as an ellipsoid shell.
 From Fig.~2, the three radii of the ellipsoid shell are 6.45~mm, 0.89~mm, and 0.89~mm.
 Moreover, the length of the inner cylinder is {{6.45~mm}} and {{its}} radius is 0.14~mm.
-The gap between the inner surface of the ellipsoid shell and the outer surface of the inner cylinder is proportional to the root of the mass ratio and the inner radius,\cite{hornekaer2000,o1981} {{which we calculated}} to be 0.16~mm approximately.
-Thus, the number of ions was estimated to be about $N_\text{tot}=3.3 \times 10^{5}$ with {{$N_\text{tot,Mg}=2.9 \times 10^{4}$ and $N_\text{tot,Cd} = 3.0 \times 10^{5}$.}} It was difficult to determine accurately the number of each {{type}} of ion species under the present conditions due to the large total volume of the ions. {{Since the dark ions can be confined in the trap, there are some dark ions in the crystal whose species were not clarified.
-The masses of dark ions were approximated as being the same as Mg$^{+}$ and Cd$^{+}$.
-Thus, effectively, we ignored the dark ions in estimating the total number of ions.}}
+The gap between the inner surface of the ellipsoid shell and the outer surface of the inner cylinder is proportional to the root of the mass ratio and the inner radius,\cite{hornekaer2000,o1981} {{which we calculated}} to be {approximately} 0.16~mm.
+Thus, the number of ions {is} estimated to be about $N_\text{tot}=3.3 \times 10^{5}$ with {{$N_\text{tot,Mg}=2.9 \times 10^{4}$ and $N_\text{tot,Cd} = 3.0 \times 10^{5}$.}} It {is} difficult to determine accurately the number of each {{type}} of ion species under the present conditions {owing} to the large total volume of the ions. {There were some dark ions in the crystal whose species were not identified.
+Because the dark ions can be confined in the trap, their masses should be close to those of Mg$^{+}$ and Cd$^{+}$.
+According to the literature,\cite{molhave2000} the dark ions could be MgH$^{+}$.
+We have ignored the dark ions in estimating the total number of ions.}

-To {{get an insight into}} the separation of the two ion species, Figs.~3{{(a)--(c)} show the complete spatial separation between $^{24}$Mg$^{+}$ and $^{113}$Cd$^{+}$. {{These images}} were taken without {{using optical}} filters. {{For}} Figs.~3(a) and 3(b), the 214.5~nm laser {{was}} tuned to brighten the bottom and upper {{parts}} of Cd$^{+}$, respectively.
-In Fig.~3(c), the profile of Mg$^{+}$ in the core is clear. these was taken with 3 {{seconds}} integration time. {{In the same photograph,}} the profile of Cd$^{+}$ is fuzzy due to the chromatic aberration.
-Figure~3(d) shows a small Mg$^{+}$ ion crystal that has crystallized well. {{It was taken using a 280~nm optical filter.}}
+To {{get insight into}} the separation of the two ion species, {Figures}~3{{(a)--(c)} show the complete spatial separation between $^{24}$Mg$^{+}$ and $^{113}$Cd$^{+}$. {{These images}} were taken without {{optical}} filters. {{In}} Figs.~3(a) and 3(b), the 214.5~nm laser {{was}} tuned to brighten the bottom and upper {{parts}} of Cd$^{+}$, respectively.
+In Fig.~3(c), the profile of Mg$^{+}$ in the core is clear. {These were taken with an integration time of 3~s}. {{In the same photograph,}} the profile of Cd$^{+}$ is fuzzy {owing} to chromatic aberration.
+Figure~3(d) shows a small Mg$^{+}$ ion crystal that has crystallized well. {{{This image} was taken using a 280~nm optical filter.}}

-Although the first-order Doppler effect is suppressed {{due to}} the Lamb--Dicke criterion, the SODFS is not negligible for microwave clocks {{based on ions}}. {{Lowering}} the temperature helps to reduce the SODFS. {{Hence, we measured the temperature of the ions for different values of $V_{\mathrm{RF}}$ and $U_{\mathrm{End}}$.
-The results are shown in Figs.~4 and~5, respectively.}}